-1) Introduction
+1. Introduction

 This decade has seen an ever-growing number of scientific fields benefitting from the advances in machine learning technology and tooling.
-More recently, this trend reached the medical domain [1], with applications ranging from cancer diagnosis [2][3], prediction of acute kidney injury [4], detection of diabetic retinopathy [5], mining of electronic health records [6] to brain-machine-interfaces [7][8].
-While Kaggle has pioneered the crowd-sourcing of machine learning challenges to incentivize data scientists from around the world to advance algorithm and model design, the increasing complexity of healthcare domain problems demands interdisciplinary teams with expertise in data science, the problem domain, and competent software engineers with access to large compute resources.
-Teams or people who meet these criteria are few and far between leading to a small pool of possible participants and a loss of experts dedicating their time to solving important problems.
+More recently, this trend reached the medical domain [1], with applications ranging from cancer diagnosis [2,3], prediction of acute kidney injury [4], detection of diabetic retinopathy [5], mining of electronic health records [6] to brain-machine-interfaces [7,8].
+While Kaggle has pioneered the crowdsourcing of machine learning challenges to incentivize data scientists from around the world to advance algorithm and model design, the increasing complexity of healthcare domain problems demands interdisciplinary teams with expertise in data science, the problem domain, and competent software engineers with access to large compute resources.
+Teams or people who meet these criteria are few and far between, leading to a small pool of possible participants and a loss of experts dedicating their time to solving important problems.
 Participation is even further restricted in the context of any challenge run on confidential use cases or with sensitive data.

-In order to protect such sensitive and proprietary data while at the same time enabling a crowdsourced challenge, we have recently introduced a challenge ecosystem that utilizes the so-called model-to-data paradigm [9][10].
+In order to protect such sensitive and proprietary data, while at the same time enabling a crowdsourced challenge, we have recently introduced a challenge ecosystem that utilizes the so-called modelto-data paradigm pioneered by the DREAM (Dialogue for Reverse Engineering Assessments and Methods) Challenges [9,10].
 This approach allows the solver community to submit their models to the platform which will then autonomously organize model training and testing in a secure cloud environment and provide feedback on model performance to participants.
 Solvers can then use the model performance to improve their algorithms.
 In this scheme, the participants cannot download or directly access the challenge data at any point but have the full suite of crowdsourced challenge tools at their disposal.
-This challenge platform opens the door to running crowdsourced challenges and to enabling broad public benchmarking against proprietary or sensitive datasets which cannot be made publicly available [11].
-Using this platform, we recently designed and ran the Deep Learning Epilepsy Detection Challenge to crowdsource the development of an automated labelling system for brain recordings, aiming to advance epilepsy research.
+This challenge concept opens the door to running crowdsourced challenges and to enabling broad public benchmarking against proprietary or sensitive datasets which cannot be made publicly available [11].
+Using this idea, we recently designed and ran the Deep Learning Epilepsy Detection Challenge to crowdsource the development of an automated labelling system for brain recordings, aiming to advance epilepsy research.